• Skip to primary navigation

 How to Make Roasted Red Pepper Soup - the Recipe Method

-Roasting red peppers on the grill
+Roasting and peeling red bell peppers

 See my post on How to Roast Peppers or Roasted Red Peppers for more detailed instructions.